PooryaSharifi/deep-offer/README.md

 ### why not using deep learning models to predict next order of each user
 the use of recurrent neural nets in text generation is a well known practice. but we can suppose each word as a product related to a user \
 ![alt text](https://github.com/PooryaSharifi/deep-offer/blob/main/text_gen.png?raw=true)
-then timeseries prediction using something like transformers: [attention is all you need](https://arxiv.org/abs/1706.03762) which offers good results in varies of problem categories. \
+then timeseries prediction using something like transformers: [attention is all you need](https://arxiv.org/abs/1706.03762) which offers good results in varies of problem categories. so remember to consider all this consumption based on each specific problem \
 here we know that:
   - oona ke check karde. oona ke kharide.
   - each product has a brand.